 It is no longer a question of timber OR aluminium.
 Many houses now use a mix of materials depending on the look and feel they want to achieve in each room.
 The main points to consider when choosing between timber and aluminium are the maintenance, look and material qualities.

-Wideline Windows and Doors aluminium range
+Wideline Windows & Doors aluminium range

-Wideline Windows and Doors Natura timber range
+Wideline Windows & Doors timber range

 Glass options are an important consideration to: